 Start by selecting the base color of your suit.
 Will it be black, navy, dark grey?
 Then, decide on the tone of the pinstripe.
 And finally, the width and thickness of the stripe.

 Finally, the ubiquitous dark blue is also a great option for a navy pinstriped suit.
-Dark Blue and/or is worn the world over as a kind of corporate uniform for the executive in industry ranging from advertising and and media to banking, finance, manufacturing … you name it!
+Dark Blue and/or is worn the world over as a kind of corporate uniform for the executive in industry ranging from advertising and media to banking, finance, manufacturing … you name it!
 As a perennial suit, Navy always is and will remain a viable option.
 The good news is that the choices of suits are infinite for you to choose from.